krizzdewizz/hyperxml/README.md

 Other build destinations are `OutputStream` and the generic `ContentHandler`.

+No DOM or whatsoever is created. `$` calls translate directly to SAX `ContentHandler` `startElement` / `endElement` calls.

-Though nesting the `$` calls with empty braces seems like one forgot an `if` or so, it is recommended for better readbility.
+Though nesting the `$` calls with empty braces seems like one forgot an `if` or so, it is recommended for better readability.

 End-element calls (`$` with no parameters) do not need the element name, as this is handled by `Xml`.
 A runtime error will occur upon start/end call mismatch.
 For better maintenance, it is recommended to comment the end element call though.